kilyig/0xvillage-website/content/_index.md

 After Devconnect, your Turkish friends are offering you an opportunity to extend your visit in Turkey to a unique location: the Nesin Mathematics Village.
 Situated among the mountains in Western Turkey, this non-profit village is dedicated to mathematics, philosophy, and the arts.

 This program offers a change of pace, where people can unwind after Devconnect and actually delve into deeper discussions.
-Participants will be able to rest, discover Western Turkey, discuss ideas in an uninterrupted setting, and get to know a prominent math community in Turkey.
+Participants will be able to rest, discover Western Turkey, discuss ideas in an uninterrupted setting, and get to know a central hub of the Turkish math community.
 Instead of returning home right after Devconnect, come to the Nesin Village and hang out with us!

+The long-term goal of this program is to start a long-lasting relationship between Ethereum and the Turkish math community that will enable many researchers from the region to discover web3.
+We will call this program a success if it leads to the organization of a series of Ethereum-related events in the Village and/or across the region.

-We are targeting a modest participant count (around 30), with priority given to researchers and engineers who are currently working on crypto-related technical projects.
-University students studying related fields are also encouraged to apply.
+We are targeting a modest participant count (around 30), with priority given to researchers, engineers and university students who work on or are interested in working on Ethereum.

 Feel free to contact [Yiğit Kılıçoğlu](https://yigitkilicoglu.com) if you want to reach out to the organizers.
 Yiğit is receiving extensive support from several organizations.
 The names of these organizations will be announced in the near future.

 **If you feel like you might consider applying to this program, please let us know by filling out the [interest form](https://forms.gle/LwiE2T1vm7r37mah9).
 Also feel free to join our [Telegram chat](https://t.me/+u6Mfogc8KtI0NWEx) where we will be sharing updates.
 Expressing interest does not entail a firm commitment, but it will assist us in making necessary arrangements with the Village.**

+---

+## Reasons to come
+* If you are a researcher or an engineer, you will be able to collaborate with other professionals in the field in a unique setting dedicated to academic research.
+You will also meet young and talented individuals who are interested in your work.
+* If you are a younger participant, you will be able to find research groups that you can join, and learn about the latest challenges in the space.
+* The Math Village is active throughout the year.
+Professionals from a wide range of backgrounds regularly come to the Village to teach classes (check the [summer undergraduate/graduate program](https://nesinkoyleri.org/en/events/2023-nmk-undergraduate-and-graduate-summer-camp/)).
+Would you consider coming to the Village for a week or two over a summer and teach your area of expertise while holidaying?
+If yes, the 0xVillage is a great opportunity for you to get to know the Village and its people.
+* Is your organization looking for a place to organize a research program?
+The Village might be a fitting place to do it.
+0xVillage will give you a chance to see the resources that the Village offers.
+* If you were unable to present your work in past conferences, 0xVillage will be the perfect place for you to finally do it.
+* Western Turkey is full of history and natural beauty.

 ## Dates